 Against Full Scale IQ Fetishism

-Why it is entirely possible Scott Alexander and Kasparov's IQ is 135
+Why it is entirely possible Scott Alexander and Garry Kasparov's IQ is 135

-There was a recent controversy over me having estimated the IQ of Scott Alexander at 133.
-Many found it comical that such an accomplished and talented writer could have an IQ so “low” - when in reality it is quite possible this is his real score.
+A few years ago I got into a debate over having estimated the IQ of Scott Alexander at 133.
+I still think the estimate is largely defensible — now I’d place him at 138 instead, though it’s not a big difference.
+Many found it comical that such an accomplished and talented writer could have an IQ so “low”, when in reality it is quite possible this is his real score.

 I don’t intend to be another idiot who tries to challenge the solid consensus of intelligence research: that IQ tests are highly reliable, rarely culturally biased, highly predictive of academic outcomes, and moderately predictive of life outcomes.
-Instead, I would like to contest the position that many hold about intelligence: that it is extremely predictive of life outcomes and the accomplishment of elites and eminent people must be highly dependent on their IQ.
-This is particularly apparent when people evaluate intellectuals; they uncritically assume that the quality of their work must be due to their extreme levels of intelligence.
+Instead, I would like to contest how many implicitly put IQ on a pedestal and don’t realize that IQ tests are not perfect measurements of intelligence, or that intelligence itself may not even be that valuable.
+This is particularly apparent when people evaluate intellectuals; they uncritically assume that the quality of their thought is dependent on how intelligent they are.

-It is almost certain the effect of intelligence on success is causal - analysis that control for SES or use sibling controls show the same associations (Murray, 1994; Murray, 2002; Hegelund et al., 2018; Hegelund et al., 2019).
+Oh, and the effect of intelligence on success is causal — analysis that control for SES or use sibling controls show the same associations as those that use no controls (Murray, 1994; Murray, 2002; Hegelund et al., 2018; Hegelund et al., 2019).

 How much does IQ contribute to quality as an intellectual?